 In the United States, all private judgments/arbitrations take place according to the rules and regulations of the American Arbitration Association.
-Arbitrations serve as a resort for people looking for a quick, private, and cost-effective method to resolve a legal dispute.
+Arbitrations are a resort for people looking for a quick, private, and cost-effective legal dispute resolution.

 Who Oversees Arbitrations In The USA?

-What Are The Rules That Govern Commercial Arbitration?
+What are the Rules that Govern Commercial Arbitration?

-Commercial arbitration rules in the United States come from different organizations and institutions.
-The legal system governing commercial arbitrations mostly follow the rules of the American Arbitration Association (AAA).
+The legal system governing commercial arbitrations mostly follows the rules of the American Arbitration Association (AAA).
 These are some of the key features of the rules.

 Beginning Of Arbitrations.

 The whole process begins with the people in need file for arbitrations.
-It is a demand for the process that clearly specifies the facts and nature of the dispute.
+It is a demand for the process that specifies the facts and nature of the dispute.
 The demand also identifies the names of the parties and the relief they want.
 We can think of this demand as a formal complaint.

 Appointment of Arbitrators.